FreakFrakFrok/Raspicam/README.md

 - Go to interfacing options and make sure the camera option is enabled
 - From a console window install M4Box: sudo apt-get install -y gpac
 - From a console window run the following script to open a file explorer with admin privileges: sudo pcmanfm
-- Within the file explorer with copy Edatasoluciones folder from your USB stick and paste on on raspberry root folder: (/)
+- Within the file explorer copy Edatasoluciones folder from your USB stick and paste it on Raspbian OS root folder: (/)
 - Within the file explorer move files with .service extension from Edatasoluciones folder and paste them on the following folder: (/lib/systemd/system/)
 - From a console window run the following script: sudo python3 /Edatasoluciones/Edata_CamValidation.py